ru4871SG/data-pipeline-Airflow-PostgreSQL-MySQL/README.md

     If you don't want to use Amazon Aurora, you can simply create your production database in local Postgres, and execute `05_create_snowflake_schema_postgres.sql` instead.

-7. Once you are done with all the 6 steps above, you can then place the Airflow DAG script `airflow_data_transfer.py` into the "dags" subfolder of your repository where you have installed Airflow.
-Feel free to change the sys.path to the folder where you personally store the Python data transfer scripts (`data_transfer_from_mysql.py` and `data_transfer_from_staging_to_aurora.py`).
-Also, if the DAG script file has permission issues (after you move it), you have to change its permission with `sudo chmod 777 airflow_data_transfer.py`
+7. Once you are done with all the 6 steps above, you can then place the Airflow DAG script `airflow_data_transfer_automatic_runs.py` into the "dags" subfolder of your repository where you have installed Airflow.
+Feel free to change the sys.path to the folder where you personally store the Python data transfer and ETL scripts (`data_transfer_from_mysql.py` and `etl_from_staging_to_aurora.py`).
+In the current setup, the data transfer and ETL scripts are stored in the parent folder of the DAG script.
+Also, if the DAG script file has permission issues (after you move it), you have to change its permission.

-    If you don't use Amazon Aurora, you can change all mentions of 'data_transfer_from_staging_to_aurora' to 'data_transfer_from_staging' in the Airflow DAG script.
+    If you don't use Amazon Aurora, you can change all mentions of 'etl_from_staging_to_aurora' to 'etl_from_staging' in the Airflow DAG script.

-8. If you see no issues with the DAG script file in Airflow, you can simply unpause it with the command `airflow dags unpause airflow_data_transfer`.
-You can also unpause the DAG directly using the Airflow UI.
+8. If you see no issues with the DAG script file in Airflow, you can simply unpause it with the command `airflow dags unpause airflow_data_transfer_automatic_runs`.
+You can also trigger the DAG directly using the Airflow UI.
 Make sure both the Airflow server and scheduler are running properly.
 That's it!
-Every 5 minutes you will see 100 new records being transferred from MySQL to the staging area database in Postgres, and then 100 records will also be transferred from the staging area into the production database inside Postgres.

 Everything is automated once the DAG is up and running!
-If you want to speed up the data transfer process, feel free to edit the schedule interval in the airflow DAG script.
-You can also increase the transfer limit (from 100 records) inside `data_transfer_from_mysql.py` and `data_transfer_from_staging_to_aurora.py` (or `data_transfer_from_staging.py`)
+If you want to speed up the data transfer process, feel free to increase the transfer limit (from 100 records) inside `data_transfer_from_mysql.py` and `etl_from_staging_to_aurora.py` (or `etl_from_staging.py`)

 The final ERD design in your production database should look like the below image: